ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 # Script Manager Documentation

+> [!WARNING]
+> BEFORE using this, please note, that (currently) all code is executed through `eval`, which means if the Miniblox site or Impact client can do something, the script can to
+> (e.g. loading scripts that grabs your session_v1 token from localStorage and send it off to a webhook, maybe to use in some botting or account takeover)
+> Let us know if you know of ways to sandbox JS code without hassle (try to avoid using iframes).

 ## Overview

 Script Manager allows you to load and manage custom scripts in Impact for Miniblox.
 Scripts are executed in the same scope as the main client, giving them full access to all modules, functions, and variables.